 No matter your identity or the boundaries of your partnership, every relationship has moments of uncertainty.
 Couples therapy can improve physical and emotional intimacy by providing tools and improving perspective.

-As a kink aware and poly-friendly therapist, it's my goal to create a safe place for all couples.
+As a kink and poly affirming therapist, it's my goal to create a safe place for all couples.

-To simply exist as an LGBTQ person in this country is to experience the trauma of oppression.
+To simply exist as an LGBTQ+ person in this country is to experience the trauma of oppression.
 Such experiences often have a quiet but profound effect, contributing to self-doubt, anxiety, depression, and addictions.
-When a clinician can give voice and validation to the impact of oppression, healing and self-love can emerge where oppression has left a wound.
-As a clinician specializing in LGBTQ concerns, it's my mission and expertise to provide that space.
+When a clinician can give voice and validation to the impact of oppression, healing and self-love can emerge where marginalization has left a wound.
+As a clinician specializing in LGBTQ+ concerns, it's my mission and expertise to provide that space.

 A bit about therapy...